-Keech Hospice Care and BBC Children in Need
+BBC Children in Need visits Keech Hospice Care

-Did you see Harry and Natalie Watson, our Bereavement Support Worker, on BBC Children in Need?
+Did you see Harry and Natalie on the BBC?

 Thanks to money from Pudsey, Harry has received pre-bereavement support from Keech Hospice Care to help him come to terms with his sister Sophie’s life-limiting illness.